PastaMasta/chef-flexmaster/README.md

 Everything under repo is shared out on read only NFS and HTTP, if this server has a cname to 'repo' repo is the doccument root.
 - build - kickstarts and support scripts for building VMs
 - media - local media
-- mrepo - local mirrors of OS repos for anything built localy
+- os - OS mirros and misc isos etc
-- os - misc os files, ISOs random software etc
+- Software - random non-rsynced software

 ### users
 - User homeshares, shared out over basic NFS